ankschoubey/old-blog/_posts/2022-03-18-saving-time.md

 last_modified_at: 2022-06-19T20:52:08.052481
 last-modified-purpose: added principles from Kanban and other tips
 permalink: /saving-time/
-title: Stratergies on becoming more productive
+title: Strategies on becoming more productive
 image: /images/saving-time.jpg
 ---
 ![](/images/saving-time.jpg)